-Standards and regulations Global regulatory requirements, regional regulatory requirements, ISO, ETSI, FCC, EPC, safety regulations/issues.
+Global regulatory requirements, regional regulatory requirements, ISO, ETSI, FCC, EPC, safety regulations/issues.

 Read rate problems, improperly tagged items, tag failure.

-RFID system design Antenna types, interference, antenna location and spacing, how many antennas?
+Antenna types, interference, antenna location and spacing, how many antennas?
 How many interrogators? tag types, grounding considerations, cabling, site diagrams.

 "Great course, lots of content, lots to take in."